microsoft/qlib/docs/developer/code_standard_and_dev_guide.rst

 1. Qlib will check the code format with black.
 The PR will raise error if your code does not align to the standard of Qlib(e.g. a common error is the mixed use of space and tab).

-   You can fix the bug by inputing the following code in the command line.
+   You can fix the bug by inputting the following code in the command line.

 .. code-block:: bash